-My personal results clearly show that you can increase – and maintain – your walking speed well beyond a brisk walking pace.
-Furthermore, if you can maintain this brisk pace throughout your workout, this is great news for your heart and the rest of your body.
+My results show that you can increase – and maintain – your walking speed well beyond a brisk walking pace.
+Furthermore, if you can maintain this pace throughout your workout, this is excellent news for your heart and the rest of your body.

 Five kilometers equals 3.1 miles and is a great way to use your snowshoes on the sand for increased fitness.
 At a typical walking pace, you can walk a 5k in 45 minutes.
-If you have a slower pace, you might take 60 minutes or more.
+You might take 60 minutes or more if you have a slower pace.

-When choosing a 5K event, make sure it welcomes sandshoers a long enough time limit so you can comfortably finish, like Snowshoe Magazine’s upcoming Sandshoeing 5K Challenge from July 1st – 7th!
+When choosing a 5K event, ensure it welcomes sandshoers with a long enough time limit so you can comfortably finish.

 Read More: Sandshoeing for the WWF Nature 5K

-The lack of extra weight also and less backsplash from the sand are also a plus.
-You will feel as if you are floating across the sand, with great buoyancy, aka float on top of the sand.
+The lack of extra weight and less backsplash from the sand is also a plus.
+You will feel like you are floating across the sand, with great buoyancy, aka float on top of the sand.

-Since the sand and saltwater can cause wear and tear on your snowshoes, even with modification, just make sure to clean your snowshoes after every outing to help preserve them.
+Since the sand and saltwater can cause wear and tear on your snowshoes, even with modification, clean them after every outing to help preserve them.

 Make sure to stretch before, after a brief warm-up, and after to keep your muscles loose.

-Also, make sure to stay hydrated no matter the temperature, and bring along a beverage like water or Gatorade.
+Also, stay hydrated no matter the temperature, and bring a beverage like water or Gatorade.
 You can also bring a small backpack for extras like energy bars and layers since it gets breezy by the shore.

-Finally, carry binoculars and a camera to take in all that nature has to offer.
+Finally, carry binoculars and a camera to take in all nature offers.